LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-methods.rst

 .. method:: ljapi_initialize()

-   This method creates a Java Virtual Machine for the running Lasso thread.
+   Creates a Java Virtual Machine for the running Lasso thread.
 A Lasso Server instance calls this method when it starts up.

 .. method:: java_jvm_getenv(...)